 You will often hear and read terms such as “switch on your core”, “brace your abs” or “lock on your core”.
-These are popular phrases in group exercise classes and are often used by personal trainers.
-They are supposed to be a cue to remind you to turn on your abdominal or torso muscles to protect and support your spine.
+These popular phrases are often used in group exercise classes and by personal trainers.
+They are supposed to cue you to turn on your abdominal or torso muscles to protect and support your spine.

-What often happens, however, is that you brace your core muscles constantly during exercise in the belief that you are doing the right thing for your back.
+What often happens, however, is that you brace your core muscles constantly during exercise.
+This is because you have been led to believe that you are doing the right thing for your back.
 Constant bracing, however, can lead to the muscles becoming excessively tight and stiff.
-In particular, the more superficial muscles groups, such as the erector spinae, can begin to dominate the movement.
+In particular, the more superficial muscles groups can begin to dominate the movement.

 A great example of this is to imagine walking around with tense thigh muscles.
 Your movements actually become somewhat robotic, and the body feels stiff and less mobile.

 It is worth remembering that the muscles in your body are elastic and are designed to contract, relax and stretch.
-When you “brace your abs”, your spine and also your pelvic floor can become compromised because the muscles are not relaxing when they are supposed to.
+When you “brace your abs”, your spine, diaphragm and also your pelvic floor can become compromised.
+This is because the muscles are not relaxing when they are supposed to.

-This involves gently switching on your deep abdominals ( ie pulling your belly button in a little towards your spine), lifting your pelvic floor muscles gently and maintaining a natural, comfortable breathing pattern.
+Sometimes we need to give you clues as to how to use your tummy muscles.
+To guide your core motor control.
+This involves gently switching on your deep abdominals.
+That is, pulling your belly button in a little towards your spine.
+Then lifting your pelvic floor muscles gently.
+Most importantly you should maintain a natural, comfortable breathing pattern.
 The muscles then relax at the end of the movement pattern.

 The roller is a great tool here as its inherent instability helps you become aware of your abdominal muscles.